 Garage Archive Collection and RAAN

-Garage Archive Collection aims to provide an academic platform for the study of Russian contemporary art in an international context.
+Garage Archive Collection aims to provide an academic platform for the study of Soviet and Russian contemporary art.

 Since the first archive was transferred to Garage in 2012, the collection has continued to expand thanks to new donations and acquisitions.
-Today, it includes documentation from Moscow galleries, the personal archives of artists and collectors, the Museum’s institutional archive, an archive of art press, and other materials.
+In 2018, the St. Petersburg branch of the Garage Archive Collection was launched.
+It holds local archives.

 Garage Archive Commissions